tobyn/tinject/README.md

 ```js
 injector.provide(object);
 ```
-Calling the provide method with a single object will cause the injector to iterate over the properties of the object, registering a new provider for each `name`/`provider` pair.
+Calling the `provide` method with an object as the first argument will cause the injector to iterate over the properties of the object, registering a new provider for each `name`/`provider` pair.

 ```js
 injector.resolve(name, callback);